 - 28-1 From the frontcourt, a pass from A5 to A3 is deflected into Team A's backcourt by B1.
-Shall an 8-second count start as soon as the ball touches the backcourt? - No. The 8-second count will start when a team A player gains control of the ball in the backcourt.
-(See case 28-5) - Team A has control of the ball in its backcourt.
+Shall an 8-second count start as soon as the ball touches the backcourt? - No. The 8-second count will start when a Team A player touches the ball in the backcourt.
+(See case 28-5) - 28-2 Team A has control of the ball in its backcourt.
 A held ball is called.
 The possession arrow favours Team A.

 There is 3 seconds left in the 8-second count.
 When a Team A player touches the inbound pass in his backcourt, shall the official start a new 8-second count? - No. Team A only has 3 seconds to cause the ball to go into their frontcourt. - 28-3 With 6 seconds expired of the 8 seconds to advance the ball from his backcourt, A4, from his backcourt, deliberately bounces the ball off the leg of B4 who is in Team A's frontcourt.
 The ball bounces back to A4 who recovers the ball in his backcourt.
 Does Team A have a new 8 seconds to advance the ball to the frontcourt? - Yes.
 The ball achieved frontcourt status when it hit B4's leg.
 Team A now has a new 8-second count to cause the ball to go into their frontcourt. - 28-4 A5 passes the ball from the backcourt to A4 who is straddling the center line.
-Shall the official end the 8-second count? - No. The ball has not gone into the frontcourt because A4 does not have both feet completely in the frontcourt. - 28-5 A2 has control of the ball in Team A's frontcourt, when B4 taps the ball out of A2's hands and the ball rolls into Team A's backcourt.
-Shall the 8-second count start as soon as any Team A player touches the ball? - No. The 8-second count starts when a Team A player gains control of the ball in the backcourt.
-Only on a throw-in does the 8-second count starts as soon as the ball touches any player.
-(See case 28-1) - 28-6 Team A executes a throw-in from the end line in their backcourt.
+Shall the official end the 8-second count? - No. The ball has not gone into the frontcourt because A4 does not have both feet completely in the frontcourt. - A2 has control of the ball in Team A's frontcourt, when B4 taps the ball out of A2's hands and the ball rolls into Team A's backcourt.
+Shall the 8-second count start as soon as any Team A player touches the ball in backcourt? - Yes.
+Since Team A has team control, the 8-second count starts when a Team A player touches the ball in the backcourt.
+(See case 28-1) (See FIBA interpretations 30-9 and 30-10) - 28-6 Team A executes a throw-in from the end line in their backcourt.
 With the ball still in Team A's backcourt, the official notices that the 24 second clock has not started.
 The official blows his whistle and resumes play at the nearest point out of bounds with a new 8 second count for Team A. Is the official correct? - Yes.
 There are only five situations where the 8-second count will continue with any time remaining when the same team that previously had control of the ball is awarded a throw-in in the backcourt: ball going out of bounds, injury to a player of the team in control, jump ball situation, double foul, cancellation of equal penalties.
 An official interrupting play for a technical reason is not among those five situations.
+However, If the game is stopped by an official for any valid reason not connected with either team and if in the judgement of the officials the opponents would be placed at a disadvantage, the 8 second count shall continue from the time it was stopped.
+(See FIBA interpretations 28-14)